UHF Vs. VHF Radios

 - NO FCC license is currently required for these digital radios.

 Digital radios or digital walkie-talkies use a 900MHz spectrum and may communicate with individuals, small groups, and more.
 Here is some more information on Digital Two-Way Radios.
-Or, if you'd like to go straight to the radio itself, here is a great example of a durable, powerful model that would be great for most applications - the Motorola DTR410 Digital Radio.
+Or, if you'd like to go straight to the radio itself, here is a great example of a durable, powerful model that would be great for most applications - the Motorola DTR600 Digital Radio.
+Or, if you are looking for a more compact, but still durable digital radio, this model is perfect for restaurants, retail stores, nursing facilities, etc.

 THINKING ABOUT FRS/GMRS INSTEAD OF UHF OR VHF?

 FRS (Family Radio Service) and GMRS radio are covered below in detail.
 However, you will want to make one important decision early on: if you are purchasing radios for a business, definitely buy business radios.
 Motorola FRS/GMRS radios are basically one step above toys.
 They're built for occasional, recreational family use and do a great job for what they're intended, but they're not built to endure the hardships inherent to business usage.
 FRS/GMRS radios used on a regular basis for business-type purposes will typically break within a relatively short time.
 Business Radios, on the other hand, will generally last years because they're simply built better.

 Bottom line?
 Over a 5-year period, you'll spend less on quality business radios versus what you'd spend replacing lower cost, but less durable family radios.
 Also, use of family radios for business purposes voids their warranty.
 Amateur 2-way radios are also more limited in terms of scalability, so if your business grows your radio system may not be able to keep up.